-These condensed consolidated interim financial statements have been prepared under the historical cost convention, except for certain financial instruments measured at fair value.
-In addition, these condensed consolidated interim financial statements have been prepared using the accrual basis of accounting, except for cash flow information.
-Amounts are stated in Canadian dollars, which is the functional and reporting currency for the Company and its subsidiary.
+These consolidated interim financial statements have been prepared under the historical cost convention, except for certain financial instruments measured at fair value.
+In addition, these consolidated financial statements have been prepared using the accrual basis of accounting, except for cash flow information.
+Amounts are stated in Canadian dollars, which is the functional and reporting currency for the Company and its subsidiaries.
 The following reflects the significant accounting policies: